Canon 1D X Mark II vs Panasonic FZ2500

 Feature comparison: Canon 1D X Mark II vs Panasonic FZ2500

 Apart from body and sensor, cameras can and do differ across a range of features.
 For example, the FZ2500 has an electronic viewfinder (2360k dots), while the 1DX Mark II has an optical one.
 Both systems have their advantages, with the electronic viewfinder making it possible to project supplementary shooting information into the framing view, whereas the optical viewfinder offers lag-free viewing and a very clear framing image.
+The viewfinders of both cameras offer the same field of view (100%), but the viewfinder of the 1DX Mark II has a higher magnification than the one of the FZ2500 (0.76x vs 0.74x), so that the size of the image transmitted appears closer to the size seen with the naked human eye.
 The adjacent table lists some of the other core features of the Canon 1D X Mark II and Panasonic FZ2500 along with similar information for a selection of comparators.

 |Canon 1D X Mark II»||optical||Y||3.2||1620||fixed||Y||8000||16.0||n||n||Canon 1D X Mark II|